-For example, providing access to quality healthcare and employee wellness programs—and contributing to the cost—removes a financial hurdle for employees and their families.
-On the employer side, offering health and wellness benefits can lead to fewer sick days and absenteeism.
-That’s a measurable return on your investment in your employees.
+Providing access to quality medical care and employee wellness programs—and contributing to the cost—removes a financial hurdle for your employees and their families.
+On the employer side, offering health and wellness benefits can lead to less sick time and absenteeism.
+That's a measurable return on your investment in your employees.

 3. Culture and morale

-As a small organization, it’s common to have close working relationships with your employees.
+As a small organization, it's common to have close working relationships with your employees.
 When it comes to culture and morale, employees feel this reciprocity.
-Knowing that their employer cares for their health and wellbeing creates employee loyalty and retention.
+Knowing that their employer cares for their health and well-being boosts job satisfaction and reduces employee turnover.

 Additionally, offering employee perks like remote work can further boost employee morale.
-According to an Owl Labs survey, 22% more workers said they’re happier with their remote job than those who didn’t work remotely.
+According to an Owl Labs survey3,22% more workers said they're happier with their remote job than those who didn't work remotely.

 4. Tax advantages

-Many employee benefits are tax-advantaged for both your organization and your employees, and not just the ones you’d usually think of, like contributions to healthcare and retirement plans.
+Many employee benefits are tax-advantaged for both your organization and workers.
+Not just the ones you'd usually think of either, like contributions to healthcare and retirement plans.

-Several other types of employee benefits are tax-free, including:
+Several other types of employee benefits can be tax-free, including:

 - Healthcare reimbursement